DirkHeinke/loopylab/about.md

 ---
+title: About Me
 layout: page
-title: About Me
 ---

-I'm a student at TU Ilmenau, studying computer engineering.
+Former student at TU Ilmenau of computer engineering.

 On this page I write about various things I'm interested in.